santrod/docker-cluster-wordpress-app/README.md

 1. Clone the [proxy project](https://github.com/santrod/docker_cluster_wordpress_proxy)

-2. Create a .env from the .env.example file, if you'll run the project on your local path could relative if you'll run the project with docker-machine should be absolute
+2. Create a .env from the .env.example file, if you'll run the project on your localhost NGINX_FILES_PATH could be relative if you'll run the project with docker-machine should be absolute.

 3. Create the network nginx-proxy